—-This post was updated and refreshed in June 2018. Happy reading!—-

-I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics.
+I usually lean more towards science fiction than fantasy, but WOW, there are some amazing fantasy and magical webcomics out there.
 I just started reading webcomics this year, and quickly fell in love.
 The art!
 The stories!
 Reading webcomics on my tablet in the dark in bed when I should really be sleeping!
 (I know some of you do that too.)
 Here’s a first batch of my favorites – but let me know in comments if there’s something else I should check out.

 A helpful webcomics reading tip: many creators sell PDFs or hard copies for really affordable prices.
 That can be an easier for long stories or reading without an internet connection.
-So if you get sucked in, but all the clicking gets tiring, check around for any buying options.
+So if you get sucked in, but all the clicking gets tiring, check around their site for any buying options.

 Agents of the Realm by Mildred Louis